AsmSafone/MegaDL-Bot/README.md

 # Features
 - No Login Required
 - All Mega.nz File Links Supported
-- Show Live Status On Bot Logs Channel
+- Track User Activity On Bot Logs Channel
 - Can Force Users To Subscribe To Updates Channel
 - Auto Detect File Type Before Upload to Telegram
 - Can Add Caption To Any Telegram Media Files